-When your son or daughter is ready for ongoing dental care, the questions you have about what to expect and what to worry about may be overwhelming.
-Thankfully, Dr. Atarodi, Dr. Kim and Dr. Ewing can be your reliable experts!
-Below, you’ll find plenty of answers to some of the most common questions we receive at our North Richardson, Frisco, and North Dallas area practices.
+When your child is ready for ongoing dental care, the questions you have about what to expect and what to worry about may be overwhelming.
+Thankfully, our team is prepared to be your reliable expert!
+Below, you’ll find plenty of answers to some of the most common questions we receive at our Far North Dallas, Frisco, and North Dallas area practices.
 If you can’t find the information you’re looking for, don’t hesitate to contact us and ask directly.

 Oral conscious sedation is an option for children who are older (three years and above) and are mildly apprehensive.
 This highly effective method can be administered in oral form.

 Moderate or deep sedation is sometimes necessary for children that are unable, by either age, maturity or developmental reasons, to cooperate during dental treatment.

 Our pediatric dentists typically only recommend general anesthesia for children with special needs, children who experience severe fear at the dentist’s office, or children who need several lengthy procedures and will not be capable of sitting still for such a long period of time.
 Before providing this type of sedation, we will thoroughly review your child’s current health and medical history, any medications they take, any allergies they have, and other important information that will help our team ensure their safety.

 When undergoing general anesthesia, patients will gradually be transitioned from their awake state to complete sleep.
 During the procedure, the anesthesiologist will closely monitor their blood pressure, their breathing rate, their heart rate, and their oxygen level.
 Our goal is to keep them fully comfortable until their care is complete.